Or, How to Love God and How not to Love God

 Adding homoousion to what Scripture teaches is equivalent to the Pharisees telling the Jews to tell their parents that the money they should be given is Corban or adding the washings, baths, and other such traditions that Jesus talks about in Mark chapter 7.
 As such, these unscriptural traditions need to be thrown down.

-The whole Cappadocian Father process described here nullifies the word of God, which states that we are not supposed to add or subtract from Scripture or privately interpret the scriptures.
+The whole Cappadocian Father process described here nullifies the word of God, which states that we are not to add to or subtract from Scripture or privately interpret it.
 The 55-year or more debate over the word “homoousion” while arguing over the meaning of ousia and hypostasis violates the charge in 2 Timothy 2:14 not to argue over words.

-The whole debate should never have happened and would not have happened without the allowance of church leaders to integrate Scripture with philosophy.
+The whole debate should never have happened, and would not have, without the allowance by church leaders for integrating Scripture with philosophy.

 How is homoousion still relevant?
 Amazingly, some people argue that without that term, there is no Christianity!
-One Baptist says that without homoousion he would cease to be a Christian.[15]
-Nothing can be farther from the truth.
+One Baptist says that without homoousion, he would cease to be a Christian.[15]
+Nothing can be further from the truth.
 The apostles themselves wrote all that they had received by revelation from Jesus Christ and never used the word.
 Nobody could be better Christians than they were.

 I want to challenge the reader to prove that the Scriptures declare the Trinity for themselves.
 Prove the Trinity without using any assumptions.
 Only use deductive logic using points declared in Scripture.
 You can’t just piece together some verses that look good and ignore a bunch of the other ones that say things like Jesus is inferior to the Father, and the Father is greater than the Son, etc. You must find the verses that say that Yahweh, Jesus Christ, and the Holy Spirit are three persons of the same God.
 It’s got to say all of that somewhere for you to say the Scripture declares it.
 Those statements are not there.

-Years ago, after growing up in the Roman Catholic Church full of Trinitarian doctrine and then attending a Christian Unitarian church, I found myself at a crossroads.
-There were no Unitarian churches around after we moved at some point, and my wife especially wanted to attend church with some friends and family’s Trinitarian Churches.
+Years ago, after growing up in the Roman Catholic Church, steeped in Trinitarian doctrine, and then attending a Christian Unitarian church, I found myself at a crossroads.
+There were no Unitarian assemblies anywhere near where we moved that we could find, and my wife, especially, wanted to attend church with some friends and family at their Trinitarian Churches.

-We started attending various churches, and I was blessed to see many people who praised God in worship and had a hunger for God, but I was never at peace because there were so many different things taught that were supposedly all God’s word but often varied from church to church.
-The Trinity was paid homage to regularly, but never taught in depth or proven.
-The Trinity was stated as the most important doctrine in the church, and the Nicene creed was recited at different times and places.
+We started attending various churches, and I was blessed to see many people who praised God in worship and had a hunger for God, but I was never at peace because there were so many different things taught that were supposedly all God’s word, but often varied from church to church.
+The Trinity was regularly paid homage to, but never taught in depth or proven.
+The Trinity was declared the most important doctrine in the church, and the Nicene Creed was recited at various times and places.
 But no church I went to ever even attempted to prove the Trinity from scripture.

-I started studying the Trinity for myself again, if perhaps there was any way that I had missed something previously and the Trinity could be truly and completely scriptural.
-I have never wanted to be in the minority on anything, so I looked for studies that prove the Trinity beyond just the use of ambiguous scriptures that looked like they would be helpful if the Trinity was true but don’t actually teach that there is one God in three persons, co-eternal and of the same substance.
+I started studying the Trinity for myself again, in case I had missed something previously, and the Trinity could be truly and completely scriptural.
+I have never wanted to be in the minority on anything, so I looked for studies that prove the Trinity beyond just the use of ambiguous scriptures that looked like they would be helpful if the Trinity was true, but don’t actually teach that there is one God in three persons, co-eternal and of the same substance.
 I found what I have presented in this article and other articles on originalChristianity.net: Scripture does not teach the Trinity.
-While Scripture has a lot of verses that Trinitarians can use to substantiate their doctrine, albeit twisting the meanings here and there, they cannot prove the definition of the Trinity using scripture alone.
+While Scripture contains many verses that Trinitarians can use to substantiate their doctrine, albeit twisting their meanings here and there, they cannot prove the definition of the Trinity using Scripture alone.
 They rely on the extra-biblical word of homoousion.
 They rely on the unscriptural doctrine of Dyothelitism and others.
-Then, they compile a list of Scriptures that contain bits that, when put together as a whole, can make a compelling argument for the Trinity, though some terms in verses need to be twisted such as “firstborn” as not really being born as in “begotten, not made”.
+Then, they compile a list of Scriptures that contain bits that, when put together as a whole, can make a compelling argument for the Trinity, though some terms in verses need to be twisted, such as “firstborn” as not really being born as in “begotten, not made”.
 (Begotten means to have brought a child into existence.)

 A compelling argument is not a conclusive one.
 Basically, it’s like a circumstantial case in the law.
-A circumstantial case is one where certain circumstances that favor a certain conclusion are presented with the hopes of getting a conviction.
+A circumstantial case is one in which certain circumstances that favor a particular conclusion are presented in hopes of securing a conviction.
 But, as compelling as that may be, it will never be conclusive.

-The problem is that people in the natural world cannot understand the things of the spiritual world.
+The problem is that people in the natural world cannot understand the spiritual world.
 And a lot of people in churches are just natural people and not very spiritual.

 Now the natural man doesn’t receive the things of God’s Spirit, for they are foolishness to him, and he can’t know them, because they are spiritually discerned.